 On the image: Lake Predil, a glacier-fed lake, is not only a serene escape but also a place rich in history.
 During the Napoleonic Wars, this region was the site of the Battle of Tarvisio in 1809.

-From Lake Predil, your journey leads to the famous Soča River, often called the “Emerald Beauty” due to its crystal-clear green waters.
 The unique color comes from limestone and mineral deposits that the river collects along its path.
 The Soča remains one of Europe’s cleanest rivers, supporting a variety of wildlife, including the rare and protected marble trout.

 For adventure lovers, the Soča River is a hub of outdoor activities.
 From white-water rafting to kayaking, the river offers something for thrill-seekers of all levels.
 The emerald waters of the Soča are also famous in cinema, appearing in films like The Chronicles of Narnia: Prince Caspian.